jochym/hecss/README.md

 > High Efficiency Configuration Space Sampler

 HECSS is a Markow chain Monte-Carlo Metropolis-Hastings configuration space sampler.
 It provides an alternative way to create representations of systems at thermal equilibrium without running a very expensive molecular dynamics simulation.
-The theoretical foundation of the code are presented in the section `Background` below.
+The theoretical foundation of the code are presented in the section [Background](https://jochym.gitlab.io/hecss/Background) in the [Documentation](https://jochym.gitlab.io/hecss/).
+More detailed examples are included in the [LAMMPS](https://jochym.gitlab.io/hecss/LAMMPS_Tutorial) and [VASP](https://jochym.gitlab.io/hecss/VASP_Tutorial) tutorials.

 ## A very short example

 Minimal example using LAMMPS potential from the asap3 package and OpenKIM database.
 Here we will sample the thermodynamic distribution of 3C-SiC crystal at 300K.
 We start by importing required modules, define the crystal and energy/forces calculator, run the sampler and finally plot the energy distribution.

-More detailed examples are included in the `LAMMPS_Tutorial` and `VASP_Tutorial`.

 ```python
 from ase.build import bulk